 In case you hadn’t noticed, I am mildly obsessed with lemon.
 My chicken is tenderized with it, my salads are dressed with it and quite frankly, my kitchen hand soap is scented with it.
 When I had a cold growing up, my mother would always make me Syrian Chicken Soup.
-It is just like regular chicken soup except we add lemon juice, chick peas and spinach.
-No wonder the Mediterranean diet is recommended by Mayo Clinic.
-(Note to Self: Must post chicken soup recipe to Liz’s Lemon Bowl.)
+It is just like regular chicken soup except we add lemon juice, chickpeas, and spinach.

 Similar to our chicken soup, my family also adds lemon juice and greens to our lentil soup.
 This hearty meal-in-a-bowl is the perfect solution for anyone looking to eat less meat.
 As I’ve said before, I love meat just as much as the next gal, but I try to eat as much organic meat as possible.
 Organic meat is a bit pricey so I have found ways to incorporate other forms of protein into our diet that are a bit more budget-friendly.

 Lentils are cheap, hearty, delicious, and quick cooking.
 Lentils contain cholesterol-lowering fiber and have also been proven to help regulate blood sugar levels.

 One cup of cooked lentils will only cost you 230 calories.
 They also provide excellent sources of two types of B Vitamins, iron, potassium and folate, just to name a few.

 My Lemony Lentil Soup with Spinach is a fabulous and filling main course full of protein and fiber, minus the saturated fat and cholesterol that is typically associated with sources of protein.
 It is so healthy you won’t feel an ounce of guilt splurging on that ice cream cone after dinner.
 (Not that I’ve ever had that experience.)